OluwakejiOnabajo/random-quiz-generation-reactjs/README.md

 ### SAIL Tech Talent Project 3

 ### Description:
-A quiz generator web app that pops out random questions to the users with random options and do the marking when it’s correct
+A quiz generator web app that pops out random questions to the users with random options and do the marking when it’s correct.

 ### Preview
-This project have been deployed and can be viewed [here - randomprofile-generator](https://randomprofile-generator.herokuapp.com/).
+This project have been deployed and can be viewed [here - okeji-quiz-app](https://okeji-quiz-app.herokuapp.com/).

 # Getting Started with Create React App